Carbon Intensity Indicator (CII)

 Noon Reporting

-Our system allows for an extremely low impact on your operational process in terms of noon reporting.
-Under the hood, our system reads and translates your company standardized noon reports into the format that we require for our service to work.
+Under the hood, our system reads and translates your company noon reports into the format that we require for our service to work.
 No adjustments required from your side.

 Contact us at sales@bogerdmartin.com for more information we can get your fleet CII compliant by 2030!